gaspersasha/SmartMenu/README.md

 # Smart Menu with React

-Drop Down menu which appears responsibly on a page.
+Drop Down menu which appears responsibly on a page

 ### Dependencies